MARGARET M. CLEMENTS, Ph.D

 • Extensive travels throughout Western Europe including noteworthy time in France, Germany, Ireland, Norway, Spain, Portugal, Austria and Belgium

-• Significant travel and research in Mexico
+• Significant travel and research in Mexico and Brazil

 • Currently serve on the Board of Directors of Kuaba Humanitarian Foundation—a foundation that serves orphans in Zimbabwe, Ghana and South Africa